THE LINHA COLLECTION

 chapel in agios giorgios on cycladic islands Antiparos.

-Agios Georgios is the name of a sheltered, small beach with a beautiful view of the uninhabited island of Despotiko.
-Beige sand with white marble pebbles line the beach and meet the calm and clear light blue water.
-Next to the beach is a chapel with a pale blue dome.
-Behind it, the glittering Aegean sea extends beyond the horizon.
-This secluded beach serves as the inspiration of the Giorgios color palette, which is composed of the clear whitewash of the marble, the pale light blue of the chapel’s roof and the deep, serene blue of the Aegean sea.
+Agios Giorgios is the name of a secluded beach in the Greek Cyclades.
+White marble pebbles line the shore, meeting the calm, clear blue water.
+Next to the beach sits a white chapel with a vibrant blue dome.
+Behind it, the glittering Aegean Sea stretches beyond the horizon and meets the pastel blue sky.
+This hidden little beach serves as the inspiration of the Giorgios color palette, composed of the crisp whitewash of the marble, the pale blue of the sky and the deep, serene blue of the Aegean Sea.

 aegean